It starts with cuddling.

 All the same, Stiles' eyes get wide, and a beatific grin wells slowly up on his face.
 Low, a little hoarse, he asks, "Are you serious?"

-No, psych, you've been punked, Derek thinks.
+Derek rolls his eyes.
+No, psych, you've been punked, he thinks.
 What an idiot.
 But before he can verbally express any kind of stress-induced sarcasm, Derek just says, "Yes."

 Stiles laughs, once, just an expulsion of delight.
 Derek guesses they're engaged.